 Reliable and high speed internet connectivity is essential to every one of these disruptors, and to every digitally transforming initiative from established players.
 Individually they may not be huge consumers of bandwidth, but cumulatively they will drive demand beyond the limits of current access technologies.

-Consumers want more bandwidth
+Consumers want more bandwidth Video on demand (VoD) traffic

 85 per cent of respondents to a survey of consumers undertaken by Telsyte in 2012 expressed a desire to connect to the internet at 50Mbps.